Phillip T. Annand & Jessica Lehrman’s “Landa Conservatory” Art Project

 Phillip: Having grown up as a sneakerhead, it’s an exciting and commendable step to see Jordan Brand taking this step into using recycled materials.
 It’s an important development for the most storied sneaker brand in the space.
 I’m a big sandal guy, given our California weather, so I’m all aboard.
 I also appreciate the subtle Nike Footscape design cues, as well with the asymmetrical side lacing, on the Crater.

 Jessica: Phil and I take different approaches to our style, and I would say that I’m very practical.
 If something is comfortable, I almost don’t care what it looks like.
 I will wear it every single day.
 There are an endless amount of new shoes available in the world, and some contribute to the growing mass of trash we unnecessarily produce.
 I support that these are made out of recycled materials, and that they contribute to a better, more sustainable future.
 That’s enough to make me think they are incredible.
 I try to buy most of my clothes used, but if I’m going to purchase something new, I would hope that it helps move us towards a more progressive future.

 The Jordan Crater and Crater Slide are available in Asia, Latin America, Europe and the Middle East throughout the Fall 2020 season, starting on July 24.
-They are available in North America starting August 13 (Jordan Crater Slide) and September 11 (Jordan Crater).
+They are available in North America starting September 11.